Dive at Nusa Penida and Lembongan

-Because of strong currents, cold thermoclines and deep depths around Nusa Lembongan and Nusa Penida we require all divers to wear a dive computer.
-Rental is an additional US$10 per day if you don’t have your own.
-We’ve also use in-water GPS-enabled VHF radios (‘Nautilus Lifeline‘) to allow our Divemasters to talk directly to our boat crew if they surface out of sight of the boat after a dive in strong currents or in case of poor visibility.
+Because of strong currents, cold thermoclines and deep depths around Nusa Lembongan and Nusa Penida we require all divers to have 25 dives experience and to have dived recently.
+We also use in-water GPS-enabled VHF radios (‘Nautilus Lifeline‘) to allow our Divemasters to talk directly to our boat crew if they surface out of sight of the boat after a dive in strong currents or in case of poor visibility.
 This is a fantastic safety innovation and we’re proud to say we were one of the first dive centers in Bali to use these devices.

 - 14-year accident-free record